 priority value to indicate a preference for which device

-you need to use a specific device in the HA pair for actively securing
+If you need to use a specific device in the HA pair for actively

-traffic, you must enable the preemptive behavior on both the firewalls
+securing traffic, you must enable the preemptive behavior on both

-and assign a device priority value for each device.
-The device with
+the firewalls and assign a device priority value for each device.

-the lower numerical value, and therefore higher priority,
+The device with the lower numerical value, and therefore higher

-is designated as active and manages all traffic on the network.
+priority, is designated as active and manages all traffic

-The other device is in a passive state, and synchronizes configuration
+on the network.
+The other device is in a passive state, and synchronizes

-and state information with the active device so that it is ready
+configuration and state information with the active device so that

 By default, preemption is disabled on the firewalls and must